Disha677/Disha677/README.md

 - 👋 Hi, I’m @Disha677
-- 👀 I’m interested in devops, remote job and Web development
+- 👀 I’m interested in devops, remote jobs and Web development

-- 🌱 I’m currently learning java
+- 🌱 I’m a Frontend Developer and aspiring Full Stack Developer
+- I am actively looking for an internship
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me via email